St John Western Australia: Services and Roles

 The Metropolitan Ambulance Service provides emergency medical response across Perth and surrounding urban areas.
-Crewed by Paramedics and Ambulance Officers, this service responds to Triple Zero (000) calls, delivering advanced pre hospital care and rapid transport to hospitals.
-It is also supported by Critical Care Paramedics who are highly experienced and skilled clinicians who operate as single responders in specially equipped vehicles, providing advanced life support and clinical leadership at complex or high-acuity incidents.
+Crewed by Paramedics and Ambulance Officers, this service responds to Triple Zero (000) calls, delivering pre hospital care and rapid transport to hospitals.
+It is also supported by Critical Care Paramedics and clinicians who operate as single responders in specially equipped vehicles, providing life support and clinical leadership at complex or high-acuity incidents.